A gQMS will help with internal and external auditing requirements - leading to ISO certification in less time and at a lower cost!

 8.5.1 Control of production and service provision states that controlled conditions shall include the availability of documented information that defines (a) the characteristics of the products and services; and (b), the availability of documented information that defines the activities to be performed and the results to be achieved.
 In fact, the requirements set out under Clause 8, including 8.5.2 Identification and traceability, 8.5.6 Control of changes, 8.6 Release of products and services, and 8.7 Control of nonconforming process outputs, products and services will be reassuringly familiar territory for quality professionals, as will the need for what were called "documents and records" in ISO 9001:2008.
 And as before, the problem of managing all this information in a controlled way and keeping it up to date will still represent a major undertaking.
 Hence, it could be time to review your options to implement modern document management system technology?

-One thing is for sure: an intranet-friendly, web-based based solution with graphical representations of processes and data is more likely to be used than a massive library of documents that no-one trusts to be up to date!
+One thing is for sure: an intranet-friendly, web-based based solution with graphical representations of processes and data is more likely to be used than a massive library of documents that no one trusts to be up to date!

-This post was authored by: Michael Shuff
+This post was written by Michael Shuff